 When fans watch your content, you can get paid.
-Find out how to monetize your channel.
+Find out how to monetise your channel.

 Plug into the digital music revolution

-A generation ago, Artists who wanted to get discovered would cut demo tapes, mail them to record labels, and hope to be signed.
+A generation ago, Artists who wanted to get discovered would cut demo tapes, post them to record labels and hope to be signed.
 The labels would promote their Artists to radio stations with the goal of heavy rotation to drive album sales.

 In today's digital age, you can get your music heard in more innovative ways, allowing you to make money from both loyal fans and casual listeners around the globe.
 Reaching over a billion users each month, YouTube can help Artists of all genres profit from doing what they love.

 Fans consume music in multiple formats and often on the go, including downloads and streaming.
 According to Nielsen, music consumption is at an all-time high, thanks to strong growth in digital services that generate revenue for Artists and labels.
 YouTube can help you get your music out there and earn more money.